The need for new approaches to mental health

 Bringing research together

-Drive real-world implementation
+Driving real-world implementation

 • Define the users’ needs and how they are to be addressed

-• Design, Develop, Deploy the implementation
+• Design, Develop, and Deploy the innovation as a pilot

 • Ensure that the implementation is reviewed and updated to reflect real-world changes.